 Cobb’s team also needed to accommodate a spot to show off the homeowner’s Pro-Ject turntable, vinyl record collection, and Ayon tube preamplifier and amplifiers, while also ensuring that the hand-built high-end two-channel Lumen White Kyara speakers were not only showcased, but placed in a way that would optimize their performance.
 In addition to vinyl, the client also wanted to have the ability to stream high-resolution audio content from Tidal through the two-channel system.

-A Room for All lighting installed throughout the theater room is low voltage, including the border LED lighting tucked into the crown molding.
+All lighting installed throughout the theater room is low voltage, including the border LED lighting tucked into the crown molding.
 The spectacular custom Epic Sky Technology star-lit ceiling gives the illusion of looking out into space and star-gazing at constellations, shooting stars or fireworks, making the experience even more immersive.
 Cobb chose Lutron for the remainder of the room’s lighting and shading, which he programmed into the automation system.
 RTI was Cobb’s choice for its ease of use, ability to program and control all electronics in the room including A/V equipment, lighting and shading, as well as for the system’s cosmetic appeal.
 The homeowner can operate the system using a one-touch remote, iPad or voice control via Alexa through an Amazon Echo.

 Because the client was insistent that Cobb install only the finest A/V equipment, he spec’d a 7.4.4-channel Dolby Atmos surround sound system complete with a 12-foot acoustically transparent Display Technologies screen, a Barco Balder Cinemascope projector, and Pro Audio Technology custom install speakers, subwoofers, and amplification.
 “I’ve been doing this for over 40 years so I’ve essentially heard it all,” said Cobb.
 “When a client tells us they want the absolutely best we can get for a home theater system, there is only one option, according to our ears, and that’s Pro Audio Technology.”